Historical models of the Solar System

-The historical models of the Solar System began during prehistoric periods and are updated to this day.
+Historical models of the Solar System first appeared during prehistoric periods and remain updated to this day.
 The models of the Solar System throughout history were first represented in the early form of cave markings and drawings, calendars and astronomical symbols.
 Then books and written records became the main source of information that expressed the way the people of the time thought of the Solar System.